LXShades/ringslingers/README.md

 Use the Playtest menu to run multi-player playtests. **The player count can be inaccurate sometimes because there is always a host character** and the playtest menu doesn't realize this yet (this will probably be fixed in the future).

 # Licenses
-Code in this repo, **outside of the ThirdParty folder and submodules**, is free to use for any purpose without credit under Creative Commons 0.
+Code in this repo, **outside of the ThirdParty folder, packages and submodules**, is free to use for any purpose without credit under Creative Commons 0.
 Code within the [Mirror](https://github.com/vis2k/mirror) and [Ignorance](https://github.com/SoftwareGuy/Ignorance) submodules, and possibly others during development, have their own licenses.
 See relevant credits.
 Some assets are subject to copyright - see below.

 # Credits
 This fangame contains ripped assets, music and levels, not only from Sonic itself, but another Sonic fangame: [Sonic Robo Blast 2](http://srb2.org) developed by Sonic Team Junior.
 All level designs, textures, sound effects, music and characters belong to their respective owners.
 Sonic and related properties are copyrighted properties of SEGA Corporation.